maziac/DeZog/README.md

 ## Features

-- supports [ZEsarUX] emulator
+- supports the [ZEsarUX] emulator
-- supports [CSpect] emulator
+- supports the [CSpect] emulator
-- experimental support for [MAME]
+- supports [MAME]
-- can be used with the internal simulator (does not require ZEsarUX or CSpect)
+- can be used with the internal simulator (does not require ZEsarUX, CSpect, ...)
 - reads .list and .sld files
 	- supports stepping through source code
 	- either in .list file or in .asm files